mrocklin/blog/_posts/work/2014-12-27-Towards-OOC.md

 **tl;dr** We propose a system for task-centered computation, show an example with out-of-core nd-arrays, and ask for comments.

+*Note: This post is not user-focused.
+It is intended for library writers.*

 Motivation
 ----------